Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Preliminaries on Free Divisors Arising from Representations of Algebraic Groups

 for $h_k^{(i, j)} \in \cO_{\C^p, 0}$.
 If the coefficient determinant is a reduced defining equation for a hypersurface germ $\cV, 0$, then $\cV, 0$ is a free divisor and $\zeta_1,\dots , \zeta_p$ form a free module basis of $\dlog(\cV)$. \end{enumerate} \end{Thm}

 We make several remarks regarding the definition and criteria.
-First, given $\cV, 0$ there are two choices of bases involved in the definition, the basis $\pd{ }{y_i}$ and $\zeta_1, \dots , \zeta_p$.
+First, in the case of a free divisor $\cV, 0$, there are two choices of bases involved in the definition, the basis $\pd{ }{y_i}$ and the set of generators $\zeta_1, \dots , \zeta_p$.
 Hence the coefficient matrix is highly nonunique.
-However, the coefficient determinant is well-defined up to multiplication by a unit.
+However, the coefficient determinant is well-defined up to multiplication by a unit as it is a generator for the $0$-th Fitting ideal of the quotient module $\theta_p/\dlog(\cV)$.
 Second, $\dlog(\cV)$ is more than a just finitely generated module over $\cO_{\C^p, 0}$; it is also a Lie algebra.
 However, with the exception of the $\{\zeta_i\}$ being required to be closed under Lie bracket in the second criteria, the Lie algebra structure of $\dlog(\cV)$ does not enter into consideration.
-In Saito\rq s second criterion, if we let $\cL$ denote the $\cO_{\C^p, 0}$--module generate by $\{ \zeta_i, i = 1, \dots , p\}$, then $\cL$ is also a Lie algebra.
+In Saito\rq s second criterion, if we let $\cL$ denote the $\cO_{\C^p, 0}$--module generated by $\{ \zeta_i, i = 1, \dots , p\}$, then $\cL$ is also a Lie algebra.
 More generally we shall refer to any finitely generated $\cO_{\C^p, 0}$--module $\cL$ which is also a Lie algebra as a {\it (local) holomorphic Lie algebra}.
 We will consider holomorphic Lie algebras defined for certain distinguished classes of representations of linear algebraic groups and use the Lie algebra structure to show that the coefficient matrix has an especially simple form.